Singularitty/MobileRobots/README.md

 ### ChatGPT Integration Status
 - Asks for prompt when main() is ran, and tries to execute the response from gpt3.5, sometimes it responds with stuff other than lists

+### Computer Vision Status
+- Detected Objects, score and rectangle position are displayed
+- App creates BT server which waits for connection to send the results
+- Connection App <-> PC doesn't work yet

 ### To do
 - Integrate Computer Vision
 - Implement follow behaviours